-This Broccolini Sausage Pasta is made with sausage, broccoli rabe, garlic, diced tomato, orecchiette pasta, olive oil and red pepper flakes.
+This Broccolini Sausage Pasta Recipe is made with sausage, broccoli rabe, garlic, diced tomato, orecchiette pasta, olive oil and red pepper flakes.

 This is one of my favorite of Nan’s recipes.
 She makes this once a month and it is always a hit in the family.
 This dish is so quick and easy to make, using the same residual broccoli rabe water to cook the pasta.
 It almost seems impossible to make a recipe that the whole family would like, but this one is a winner.
 This meal is an an easy way to get your kids to eat their greens.
 It takes 25 minutes to make, tops.
 You will need to take the sausage out of the casing and break it apart to mix in well with the dish.